 Visual hierarchy is the method of arranging graphic elements by order of importance.
 By relying on principles relating to size, color, contrast, white and more, you can influence how users interact with your designs, from images to websites.

 Visual hierarchy affects what you look at and focus on in a design, whether it's an image, graphic design, or web design.
-It's a key player in ct (i.e., how information is organized and displayed for easy understanding and navigation) and can greatly impact the user experience (UX).
+It's a key player in information architecture (i.e., how information is organized and displayed for easy understanding and navigation) and can greatly impact the user experience (UX).

 When thinking about visual hierarchy, you want to ask yourself a few questions: